-If you're between 14 and 18, you can develop your leadership skills while supporting a local unit with the Young Leader Qualification
+If you're between 14 and 18, develop your leadership skills while supporting a local unit with the Young Leader qualification

-The Young Leader Qualification (YLQ) is designed to help you take an active, positive part in running a Rainbow, Brownie or Guide unit.
-It is open to anyone in The Senior Section aged 14 to 18.
+The Young Leader qualification (YLQ) is designed to help you take an active, positive part in running a Rainbow, Brownie or Guide unit.
+It is open to anyone in guiding aged 14 to 18.

 Why should I get involved?

-You will develop skills in leadership, communication and team working - all which make impressive additions to any CV.
-Working towards the YLQ will also help you to contribute more to your local unit Leadership Team and become more confident in your role.
-Finally, if you decide to move on to the Leadership Qualification (LQ), you will find that you have already completed several of the required modules.
+You'll develop skills in leadership, communication and team working – all of which make impressive additions to any CV.
+Working towards the qualification will also help you to contribute more to your local unit leadership team and become more confident in your role.
+Finally, if you decide to move on to the Leadership qualification, you'll find that you've already completed several of the required modules.

-The qualification consists of six practical modules, which are completed at the same time as volunteering with a unit.
+The Young Leader qualification is made up of six practical modules, which you complete at the same time as volunteering with a unit.

 - Module 2: Leadership – looks at different leadership styles and when you should use them, for example with girls of different ages.